Hafsa-mohamed-Ad3n/Sentimental-Analysis-of-Tweets/README.md

 ### Future Improvement
-- Explore more advanced Modeling approaches like BERT for richer text representations beyond TF-IDF.
+- Explore more advanced Modelling approaches like BERT for richer text representations beyond TF-IDF.
 - Implement a feedback loop to retrain the model with newly collected tweets, ensuring it adapts to evolving language such as slang, new product references, and emojis.